GBAF Logo

 Add as preferred source on Google

-EU's Concerns and Official Statements
+EU Concerns and Statements

-In a statement, an EU spokesperson said the new law may further restrict the cultural, linguistic and religious rights of ethnic minorities.
+In a statement, an EU spokesperson said the law may further restrict the cultural, linguistic and religious rights of ethnic minorities.

 Such rights should be upheld in line with international human rights standards and China's commitments within the U.N. framework, the spokesperson added.